CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-php.md

 ## Use in your own application

 Just copy and paste the script in your own application.
 The script below lets you call the API from every script.
-The version variable should be replaced with a '2' for the newest version of the API.
+The `$version` variable should be replaced with a '2' for the newest version of the API.
 It will default to the older version 1 for backwards compatibility with existing scripts.